B-UMMI/INNUca/README.md

                             Tells the software to not use FastQC, Trimmomatic, SPAdes, Bowtie2, Samtools and Pilon that are provided with INNUca.py (default: False)
+      --keepIntermediateAssemblies
+                            Tells INNUca to keep all the intermediate assemblies (default: False)
       --skipEstimatedCoverage
                             Tells the programme to not estimate coverage depth based on number of sequenced nucleotides and expected